 - Science Does Not Support Anti-Casein Claims

-Statements have also been made regarding casein as a cause of kidney stress in infants.
+Statements have also been made regarding casein as a cause of kidney stress in babies.
 Kidney stress is the result of a very high renal solute load.
 Renal solute load refers to the sum of certain nutrients and by-products of digestion that are filtered by the kidney.
 These include amino acids, urea and electrolytes.
-The U.S. Infant Formula Act regulated by the Food and Drug Administration specifies the level of protein and minerals that must be in an infant formula.
-These levels assure that the renal solute load of all infant formulas are at a safe level when the formulas are prepared at standard dilution to 20 Calories per ounce.
-Renal solute load can be an issue for infants and children requiring formulas with higher caloric concentrations but these children are usually under medical supervision for various illnesses or conditions.
+The American Academy of Pediatrics along with the Food and Drug Administration specify the level of protein and minerals that must be in a formula.
+These levels assure that the renal solute load of all baby formulas are at a safe level when the formulas are prepared at standard dilution to 20 Calories per ounce.
+Renal solute load can be an issue for babies and children requiring formulas with higher caloric concentrations but these children are usually under medical supervision for various illnesses or conditions.

-In summary, casein-predominant formulas such as Baby's Only Organic® Dairy Formula have been used for decades and have supported good growth and development in healthy term infants.
+In summary, casein-predominant formulas such as Baby's Only Organic® Dairy Formula have been used for decades and have supported good growth and development in healthy term babies.

 1. Samour PQ and King K. Pediatric Nutrition, 4th edition.
 Sudbury, Massachusetts: Jones and Bartlett Learning, 2012, page 72.

 2. Lonnerdal B. "Nutritional and physiologic significance of human milk proteins."
 American Journal of Clinical Nutrition.
 2003;77:1537S-1543S.

 3. Duggan C, Watkins JB, Walker WA.
 Nutrition in Pediatrics, 4th edition.
 Hamilton, Ontario, Canada: BC Decker, 2008, page 384.